mjishnu/pypdl/README.md

 if __name__ == '__main__':
     main()
 ```

 This example downloads a large file from the internet using 10 threads and displays the download progress.
-If the download fails, it will retry up to 3 times.
+If the download fails, it will retry up to 3 times. we are aso using a custom header to set user-agent

 Another example of using a custom stop event and printing the progress to console: